 Is Betting On Senate Elections Legal In The United States?

-Currently, there are 53 Republicans, 2 Independents, and 45 Democrats compromising Senate seats.
-To take the controlling majority of the Senate, the Democratic party would need to gain ten seats and defend any Senate seats up for grabs in the 2020 Senate election.
-Key factors to consider when evaluating the likelihood of Democrats or Republicans winning a particular state is their attitude towards the incumbent President, which is Trump.
+Currently, there are 53 Republicans, 2 Independents, and 45 Democrats in the US Senate.
+To take the controlling majority of the Senate, the Democratic party would need to gain 5-7 seats and defend all their current seats.

-The public opinion of the President is one of the best gauges to determine whether or not the state will vote for Democratic or Republican Senators.
-However, with the decline of Trump’s national popularity, many states are considered toss-ups for 2020.
-Although the Democratic Party has an uphill battle to fight, the chances of the left securing the Senate is not far-fetched if Trump continues to decline in approval ratings and popularity.
+The public opinion of the President is one of the best gauges to determine whether or not a state will vote for Democratic or Republican Senators.
+However, with the impossible-to-measure wildcard that is Trump’s national popularity, many states are considered toss-ups for 2020, whether they are or not.
+This can make using Trump odds as a gauge for any Senate election difficult.

 Alabama - Doug Jones (D)